 Flotillas of 2014

-Hoping you will join us for the annual Pugwash River Flotilla planned for this Saturday, July 26th.
-The flotilla simply involves making your way down the river from Conn's Mills to the Basin (actually the Nix residence) where a barbecue and music awaits.
-The event has grown over the past several years from a few folks paddling down the river to a large group of friends and new acquaintances enjoying a summer afternoon on the river followed by a potluck meal, barbecue and great music - doesn't get much better!!
-If you can make it, meet at Conn's Mill bridge around 12:00 for the launch.
-If you are not a water person, no worries, you are still more than welcome to join in the festivities (27 Pleasure Cove Road)!
+Flotillas involve making your way down the river from Conn's Mills to the Basin (actually the Nix residence at 27 Pleasure Cove Road) where a barbecue and music awaits.
+Flotillas have grown over the past several years from a few folks paddling down the river to a large group of friends and new acquaintances enjoying a summer afternoon on the river followed by a potluck meal, barbecue and great music - doesn't get much better!!

 SUMMER 2014 - July 26